Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Introduction

+It is well-known that no smooth control law on a compact manifold can be globally stable~\cite{Bhat2000}.
+For this reason the above-mentioned controllers are almost globally stable, i.e., there is a set of initial rotations (where the body rotation is exactly 180 degrees from the desired rotation) that are not in the region of attraction.
+Several non-smooth hybrid control schemes have been proposed to address this issue~\cite{Lee2015}~\cite{Yu2016}, and global stability is proven.
+However, hybrid controllers have complicated implementations, and the resulting jump dynamics often introduce undesirable non-smooth responses.

-In this paper, we present a new geometric quadrotor control scheme that uses the logarithmic map to express the quadrotor rotation error in the tangent space of SO(3).
-Our geometric controller is an adaptation of the one presented in \cite{Bullo1995}, however, we prove that ours is globally attractive, even when the initial rotation error is exactly 180 degrees.
-We incorporate this controller in a full trajectory tracking scheme and show its ability to track highly aggressive trajectories in simulation.
-Additionally, we develop an adaptation that allows it to interface with the angular rate controllers that run at very high rates on an onboard embedded flight control unit (FCU), and present highly aggressive trajectory tracking results of this controller on a quadrotor hardware platform.
+In this paper, we present a new geometric controller and implement it in a full trajectory tracking quadrotor control scheme.
+Our controller uses the logarithmic map to express the rotation error in $\mathfrak{so}(3)$, and we show that this controller is globally asymptotically stable.
+Our controller is discontinuous on the set where the rotation error is exactly 180 degrees, and so the results of~\cite{Bhat2000} do not apply, but it is not hybrid, so it has a more simple implementation and more smooth dynamic response than e.g.~\cite{Lee2015}.
+Our controller is similar to the one presented in \cite{Yu2016}, where the stronger condition of global exponential stability is proven.
+However, our formulation does not require describing the dynamics as a hybrid system on $\mathfrak{so}(3)$, and our proof is more simple.
+Additionally, we develop an adaptation to our controller that allows it to interface with the angular rate controllers that run at very high frequency on off-the-shelf onboard flight control units (FCUs), and we present highly aggressive trajectory tracking results on a hardware platform.